con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > ring zhing yangs pa brkyang mdzad de/ /

 And then Śākyamuni, the Blessed One,
-Fully awakened one, the best of men,
+The fully awakened one, the best of men,
 Extending from his mouth his handsome tongue,
-A tongue that is unmatched in breadth and length, (17)
+A tongue unmatched in both its breadth and length, (17)

 > smitaṃ saṃdarśya lokānām apāyatrayaśodhanam |